Winter Hill Gang: The Indian War

-During the 1970s, the Winter Hill Gang's most prominent members were Winter, Flemmi, Bulger, John "the Executioner" Martorano, Joseph "Joe Mac" McDonald, and James "Jimmy" Sims.
+Following the elimination of the McLaughlin gang and the consolidation of the Mullen and Killeen gangs, the Winter Hill Gang controlled Boston's Irish mob rackets.
+During the 1970s, the gang's most prominent members were Winter, Flemmi, Bulger, John "the Executioner" Martorano, Joseph "Joe Mac" McDonald, and James "Jimmy" Sims.
 The gangsters used the office of Marshall Motors, a large body shop on Marshall Street in Somerville, as their social club and headquarters.
-Having emerged from the gang wars as the preeminent Irish-American crime group in Boston, the Winter Hill Gang controlled the city's Irish mob rackets under the strict supervision of the Patriarca crime family of Providence, Rhode Island.
-The Winter Hill Gang entered into an alliance with the family when Patriarca underboss Gennaro "Jerry" Angiulo enlisted the gang for assistance in a war against the Somerville-based Notarangeli gang, headed by Alfred "Indian Al" Notarangeli.

-Notarangeli's gang had begun extorting bookmakers who were under the protection of the Patriarca family, and while on furlough from prison in 1972, Notarangeli murdered one of Angiulo's bookies, Paulie Folino.
-The Winter Hill Gang began exterminating members of the Notarangeli gang.
-Explaining how the Winter Hill Gang differed from the Patriarca family in their methods of killing, Flemmi described the Winter Hill Gang as "hunters" who tracked down their targets, while the Mafia would wait, possibly for years, for their intended victim to show up on Hanover Street to kill them.
+In January 1973, the Winter Hill Gang entered into a partnership with the Patriarca crime family of Providence, Rhode Island to control gambling rackets in Boston.
+Shortly afterwards, Gennaro "Jerry" Angiulo, the Patriarca family underboss and head of the family's Boston faction, enlisted the Winter Hill Gang for assistance in a war against a small gang based in Somerville led by Alfred "Indian Al" Notarangeli.
+The Notarangeli gang had begun extorting bookmakers who were under the protection of the Patriarca family, and while on furlough from prison in 1972, Notarangeli murdered one of Angiulo's bookies, Paulie Folino.
+The Winter Hill Gang subsequently began exterminating members of Notarangeli's gang.
+Explaining how the Winter Hill Gang differed from the Patriarca family in their methods of killing, Flemmi described the gang as "hunters" who tracked down their targets, while the Mafia would wait, possibly for years, for their intended victim to show up on Hanover Street to kill them.